Geofences with Android™ Phones

 - You will also get a notification from some apps the first time the app looks for a location.
 This notification will allow you to set the Location permission at that time.

-- Updating the OS and changing the Location permission for the AS Air Home app does not make geofencing work 100%.
+- Updating the OS and changing the Location permission for the American Standard Home app does not make geofencing work 100%.
 Other factors will still affect geofences, such as WiFi strength, GPS Signal strength, your surroundings, etc., but we have found it to perform better than in previous OS versions.

 If you have any questions or need assistance, please contact American Standard Home Customer Support via email at email@example.com or call 1-877-374-0697, Monday-Friday 9 AM – 8 PM ET, and Saturday 10 AM – 5 PM ET.